open-mmlab/mmaction2/docs/en/migration.md

 # Migration from MMAction2 0.x

-We introduce some modifications in MMAction2 1.x, and some of them are BC-breading.
+We introduce some modifications in MMAction2 1.x, and some of them are BC-breaking.
 To migrate your projects from MMAction2 0.x smoothly, please read this tutorial.

 ## New dependencies